Frequency dependence of near-surface oceanic kinetic energy from drifter observations and global high-resolution models: Results

-The ratio maps for the semidiurnal KE band differ substantially from ratio maps in other frequency bands.
-For both models (panels h and i), the ratio values are generally close to 1 indicating low differences of KE levels between the surface and 15 m.
-However, the spatial patterns are rather different, resulting in a modest correlation between the two model ratio maps (0.44).
-The ratio map for the drifters is again noisy (panel g), yet shows, as in the model maps, values closer to 1 than in other frequency bands.
-Interestingly, the spatial correlation between the drifter ratio map and the HYCOM ratio map is about twice as large as for MITgcm LLC4320 (0.13 compared to 0.07).
-Though still admittedly small, this marked difference may be due to the ability of HYCOM to represent higher 0 m to 15 m ratio values in the Southern Ocean (and Gulf of Mexico) as is seen in the drifter observations.
+The vertical structure proxy ratio maps for the semidiurnal KE band differ substantially from ratio maps in other frequency bands.
+For both models (panels h and i), the ratio values are generally close to 0.5 indicating low differences of KE levels between the surface and 15 m.
+However, the spatial patterns are rather different, resulting in a modest correlation between the two model ratio maps (0.45).
+The ratio map for the drifters is again noisy (panel g), yet shows, as in the model maps, values closer to 0.5 than in other frequency bands.
+The spatial correlation between the drifter semidiurnal ratio map and the HYCOM semidiurnal ratio map is substantially larger than for MITgcm LLC4320 (0.28 compared to 0.10).
+This marked difference may be due to the ability of HYCOM to represent higher ratio values in the Southern Ocean and Gulf of Mexico, as is seen in the drifter observations.
+In the zonal averages (Figure~\ref{fig:semidiurnal_zavg}, panels a and b), as demonstrated by \citeA{Yu2019}, MITgcm LLC4320 KE is higher than drifter KE over all latitudes, by a factor of up to four.
+Over most latitudes, HYCOM lies closer to the drifter KE than MITgcm LLC4320 does.
+A notable exception to this pattern is seen in northern hemisphere high latitudes, where the numerical instability in North Pacific HYCOM, mentioned earlier, is exhibited.
+The semidiurnal KE in HYCOM is still substantially larger than the drifter KE, in contradistinction to the closer agreement seen in comparisons of HYCOM internal tide SSH signatures with altimetry \cite{Ansong2015,Buijsman2020}.
+This illustrates the value of comparing models with velocity observations as well as SSH observations.